gardener/gardener/docs/usage/projects.md

+---
+description: Project operations and roles.
+Four-Eyes-Principle for resource deletion
+---

 # Projects

 The Gardener API server supports a cluster-scoped `Project` resource which is used for data isolation between individual Gardener consumers.
 For example, each development team has its own project to manage its own shoot clusters.